safaa400/Twitter-sentiment-analysis/README.md

 Which trends are associated with my dataset?
 Which trends are associated with either of the sentiments?
 Are they compatible with the sentiments?

-# End Notes

-In this article, we learned how to approach a sentiment analysis problem.
-We started with preprocessing and exploration of data.
-Then we extracted features from the cleaned text using Bag-of-Words and TF-IDF.
-Finally, we were able to build a couple of models using both the feature sets to classify the tweets.

-Did you find this article useful?
-Do you have any useful trick?
-Did you use any other method for feature extraction?
-Feel free to discuss your experiences in comments below or on the discussion portal and we’ll be more than happy to discuss.